Popular Posts

 Tenure-Based Promotion: Rationale, Advantages, and Limitations

 In a seniority- or tenure-based advancement system, an employee's length of service, rather than their performance, determines their promotions and career advancement.
 This approach is grounded in principles of loyalty, experience accumulation, and fairness, assuming that longer-serving employees have greater institutional knowledge and deserve recognition for their commitment.
 Tenure promotes loyalty by rewarding long-term commitment with job security and opportunities for advancement.
-Employees are more likely to stay within an organization when they feel that their long-term service is recognized by management and contributes to their career advancement.
+Employees are more likely to stay within an organisation when they feel that their long-term service is recognised by management and contributes to their career advancement.

 Tenure-based advancement may result in certain drawbacks, such as a sense of stagnation, where employees become less motivated due to the security of their position and may exhibit resistance to change, as long-serving staff might prefer traditional practices over innovation.
 It can also hinder the recognition of high-performing newer employees, reduce efficiency by promoting based on time rather than merit, and potentially limit diversity in leadership if newer talent is overlooked.